extnet/Temp/encore/common/README.md

 **nuget_cache_clear.targets**: NuGet packages' cache clearing post-build procedure.
 To clear off cache of the NuGet package built by the project, in case a same version is rebuilt.

 **productInfo.targets**: Ext.NET general version and other product informative data.

+**template.targets**: Common instructions to be included in [project template](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates) projects, that enables building Template-type NuGet packages using the `dotnet` CLI.